 Christians expect God to forgive them, but Jesus warns them against a lack of forgiveness.
 In response to Peter’s question: “Lord, how often shall my brother sin against me, and I forgive him? till seven times?”
 Jesus answered him, “until seventy times seven”, and related a whole parable on the subject Mat 18:21-35, concluding “so likewise shall My heavenly Father do also unto you if you from your hearts do not forgive every one his brother their trespasses.”

 An unforgiving spirit is bad enough, but for Christians to use ‘lack of repentance’ as its basis is an excuse demeaning the Gospel of Christ and manifesting their ignorance of Christ’s teaching and their inability to forgive.
 Roman Catholic penitential theology, native to the unsanctified heart of man, still controls their thinking.

 It was one of the notable features of John Wycliffe’s translation of the Bible into English that he avoided the word penance and translated more accurately as repentance.
 Roman Catholic penance is natural to the religious conscience of men, but they need to be better instructed in the Gospel Mystery of Sanctification, as Walter Marshall entitled his book, which explains the difference between legal and evangelical repentance.

 Repentance unto life

-It is evident that the repentance expected of sinners, even seven times a day, is not the saving grace of ‘repentance unto life’ Westminster Shorter Catechism Question and Answer 87.
+It is evident that the repentance expected of sinners, even seven times a day, is not the same activity of soul described as the saving grace of ‘repentance unto life’ Westminster Shorter Catechism Question and Answer 87.

 Further, the relationship between forgiveness and repentance needs better explanation than is usually supplied.